relector-tuxnix/meg4/platform/fbdev_alsa/README.md

 You must run this `meg4` with the `-d` flag and specify a directory where the floppies are stored.
 With `USE_INIT=1`, there's no command line, so this has to be hardcoded, use the `FLOPPYDEV` environment variable to change the default.
-This should contain a partition device with a file system that the Linux kernel supports, and with a directory named `MEG-4` on it where the floppy images are kept.
-Because for init there are no environment variables either, the interface's language (specified in the `LANG` environment variable) is also taken at compilation time and hardcoded into the binary.
+This is not an actual floppy device file (like /dev/fd0), rather it should point to a partition device with a file system that the
+Linux kernel supports, and with a directory named `MEG-4` on that file system where the floppy images are kept.
+Because for init there are no environment variables either, the interface's language (specified in the `LANG` environment variable) is also taken and hardcoded into the binary at compilation time.

 The Linux kernel's event interface does not and cannot support switchable X11 keyboard layouts, so you must compile in a keyboard mapping manually.
 You can choose any of the existing header files, for example `KBDMAP=gb make`.
 To create a